 According to medical research, a healthy individual uses 70% of their lung capacity, which remains unchanged even at the height of intense cardio workouts.
 Therefore, you can imagine the lung capacity for persons with chronic respiratory disease such as asthma or COPD.
 Fortunately, it’s not all doom and gloom, mainly because there are medically approved ways to keep your lungs healthy and functioning as required.
-If you want to know more about this, please keep reading.
+If you want to know more about this, you can talk to a local pulmonologist, and also, please keep reading.

 Avoid exposure to lung-damaging indoor pollutants